BastianAsmussen/ULPN/backend/README.md

 ## Secrets

-Create a file at `secrets/db/password.txt`.
+Create a file at `secrets/db/password.txt` containing the password for the database.